mueller400/piano-notes-app/README.md

 ## Download and Installation
 ### Windows 10
+>IMPORTANT NOTE: I haven't issued any code trust certificate.
+So on execution of the programm, Windows Defender will block it with the warning `Windows protected your PC`.
+Click on `More info` and on `Run anyway` to start execution.

 Download and extract the content of `piano_win10.zip` from releases: https://github.com/mueller400/piano-notes-app/releases/tag/v1.0_win10
 ## How to compile